petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/adding-pages/creating-a-page-template.md

 Users with the roles specified now have access to the page template.

-## Related Topics

-### Propagating Changes for Widget Pages
+## Propagating Changes for Widget Pages

 When creating a page from a widget page template, changes are inherited from the page template by default, so future changes are *automatically* propagated to the pages that use the page template.
 Site administrators can disable this behavior through the [settings for the individual page](../page-settings/configuring-individual-pages.md#general).

-### Propagating Changes for Content Pages
+## Propagating Changes for Content Pages

 Changes for content pages **are not automatically propagated** when created using a content page template.
 However, you can propagate changes to fragments used on a content page.
 See [Propagating Fragment Changes](../page-fragments-and-widgets/using-fragments/propagating-fragment-changes.md) for more information.

-### Sharing Page Templates With Other Sites
+## Sharing Page Templates With Other Sites

 You can share your page templates with other sites using the same process as you would for pages.
 Follow the instructions in [Exporting/Importing Site Pages and Content](../../sites/exporting-importing-site-pages-and-content.md) to learn how.

-### Staging and Page Templates
+## Staging and Page Templates

 ```{important}
 Staging functionality is in [maintenance mode](../../../installation-and-upgrades/upgrading-liferay/reference/maintenance-mode-and-deprecations-in-7-3.md) as of 7.3 GA1+.
 ```

-If staging has been enabled, changes to the widget page template are automatically propagated to the *staged* page.
+If staging has been enabled, changes to the widget page template are propagated automatically to the staged page.
 These changes must still be approved before the page is published to the live site.
 For this reason, the automatic propagation of widget page template changes to the staged page cannot be turned off and the *Inherit Changes* selector does not appear.

 ## Related Topics